daniel-isidro/master_kschool/master_class_26.md

 * recall@n should never reach 1.
 Very good values (interesction between true positives and items rated in the test set) are around 0.3 (30%).

+* Usually on the recommended output you'd have to remove the items that are on the training set.
+For example, so the recommended movies are not movies already seen.
+Exceptions are retailers, loyalty campaigns, etc., where you would like to see again the most bought products, most loyal customers again.